 Concerning the nature of Christ, the first Nicene Creed reads: “The Holy Catholic and Apostolic Church anathematizes those who say that there was a time when the Son of God was not; and that before he was begotten he was not, and that he was made out of nothing, or out of another substance or essence, and is created, or changeable, or alterable.”

 At the Council of Nicaea, the debate was over the nature of Christ (begotten vs unbegotten).
 The nature of the Spirit was not an issue.
-It would be another fifty-six years before the church would decree worship of the Holy Spirit.
+It would be another fifty-six years before the Emperor (as head of the church) would decree worship of the Holy Spirit.

 This is the same Constantine who feigned a “conversion” to Christ, but not wanting to antagonize the pagan element, waited until he lay on his death bed to be “baptized” (just in case there is indeed a judgment).
 He is the same who decreed that Christians and pagans should “rest” on the same day - the day of the Sun, or “the Son”, depending upon your persuasion.